I-1-2-5.Representative's Fees Not Subject to Authorization

 EXCEPTION:

-If the legal guardian is an appointed representative and contacts SSA and states that the court declined to order a fee on the fee request, SSA will inform the legal guardian that he or she may file a fee petition with SSA for only those services provided in proceedings before SSA.
+If the legal guardian was appointed as a representative and alerts SSA that the court declined to order a fee, SSA will inform the legal guardian that they may file a fee petition with SSA for only those services provided in proceedings before SSA.
 If the legal guardian files a fee petition, the legal guardian must furnish SSA:

-copies of his or her accounting submitted to the court;
+Copies of the accounting submitted to the court;

-the court's declination or any court ordered fee for his or her services as legal guardian.
+The court's declination or any court ordered fee for their services as legal guardian.

-SSA uses the procedures in 20 CFR 404.1725 and 416.1525 to approve a fee petition filed by a hospital insurance beneficiary's representative.
+SSA uses the procedures in 20 CFR 404.1725 and 416.1525 to approve a fee petition filed by a hospital insurance-only beneficiary's representative.
 However, because there are no “past-due benefits” in such cases, direct payment of the authorized fee is not available.
-In other words, a hospital insurance beneficiary's representative may only collect his or her fee directly from the hospital insurance beneficiary.
+Accordingly, a hospital insurance beneficiary's representative may only collect a fee directly from the hospital insurance beneficiary.